 In the next how to read a file in Python example, we are going to create a file using Python open().
 Now, we are going to use open with the write mode.
 That is, we are going to open a file object and then use the file objects write method.

 Now, in the image above, we can see that we have a file object in write mode (‘w’).
-In the next code chunk, we are going to add one line of text to this file:
+In the next code chunk, we are going to add one line of text to this file, Here is how to write a line to our created file:

 If we want to, we can, of course, add more lines by using the write method again: